Sighmore/Sighmore/README.md

 - **Kotlin**: My go-to language for Android development, I love its elegant syntax and functional programming capabilities, which make for efficient and maintainable code.

-- **Android Architecture Components**: I harness modern architectural patterns like MVVM and Room to build apps that are not only scalable but also maintainable, ensuring long-term success.
+- **Android Architecture Components**: I harness modern architectural patterns like MVVM and MVI to build apps that are not only scalable but also maintainable, ensuring long-term success.

 - **Reactive Programming**: Skilled in RxJava and RxKotlin, I thrive on leveraging reactive streams to simplify asynchronous tasks and manage complex data flows effortlessly.